Best Putter for Beginners 2025 (Our Top Picks After Testing)

 The Odyssey White Hot OG Rossie wins our award as the top putter for providing the most forgiveness.
 Featuring their patented White Hot Insert, the OG Rossie delivers a soft feel, a smooth, consistent stroke with top-tier forgiveness, and pure roll.

-The White Hot OG Rossie also provides a wide alignment guide that perfectly lines up with the outer edges of the golf ball, helping beginning golfers find the sweet spot with consistency.
+The White Hot OG Rossie also features a wide alignment guide that perfectly aligns with the outer edges of the golf ball, helping beginning golfers find the sweet spot with consistency.

 But if the ball strikes off-center, the putter’s stability and high MOI work hard to maintain ball speed and keep the putt along the target line.

-The putter also comes with perimeter milling that creates friction with the ball’s outer layer to create an immediate forward roll without hopping, helping golfers control the ball more easily.
+The putter also features perimeter milling, which creates friction with the ball’s outer layer to produce an immediate forward roll without hopping, allowing golfers to control the ball more easily.

 Conclusion